 Thurber also apologised for any confusion that may have been caused this week when BBM users couldn’t access their contacts or BBM channels after moving the service to another device, due to changes being made on BlackBerry’s servers in preparation for the BBM separation.

-Overall, the changes shouldn’t affect everyday BBM use, other than provide a bit of inconvenience when moving from a BlackBerry device to and Android or iOS smartphone, And BBM Enterprise users also gain an extra feature in the from of MPoP (multiple points of presence), which allows them to run BBM Enterprise on multiple devices at the same time using the same BBID.
+Overall, the changes shouldn’t affect everyday BBM use, other than provide a bit of inconvenience when moving from a BlackBerry device to an Android or iOS smartphone.
+And BBM Enterprise users also gain an extra feature in the from of MPoP (multiple points of presence), which allows them to run BBM Enterprise on multiple devices at the same time using the same BBID.